protontypes/open-sustainable-technology/README.md

 ### Data and Knowledge Platforms
 - [Appropedia](https://www.appropedia.org/Welcome_to_Appropedia) - Shares knowledge to build rich, sustainable lives.
-- [Awesome Clean Tech](https://github.com/nglgzz/awesome-clean-tech) - Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.
-- [Awesome Open Climate Science](https://github.com/pangeo-data/awesome-open-climate-science) - Awesome Open Atmospheric, Ocean, and Climate Science.
-- [Awesome Earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
-Here are 326 things you can do.
-- [Awesome Open Geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
-- [Datasets APIs and open source projects related to Climate Change](https://github.com/KKulma/climate-change-data) - A curated list of APIs, open data and ML/AI projects on climate change.
-- [Awesome Coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
-- [Awesome Agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
-- [Awesome ERDDAP](https://github.com/IrishMarineInstitute/awesome-erddap) - A data server that gives you a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.
-- [Cryosphere Software, Data and Tools](https://github.com/awesome-cryosphere/cryosphere-links) - A prototype of a curated list of awesome data sources, models, tools and organizations related to the Cryosphere and its subspheres.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [GlobalWindAtlas](https://globalwindatlas.info/) - Immediately start exploring windy areas.
 - [GlobalSolarAtlas](https://globalsolaratlas.info/) - Start exploring solar potential.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.
 - [Open Source Ecology](https://www.opensourceecology.org/) - Developing open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
 - [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach "Drawdown"— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
-- [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
 - [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.